Overview

 PrAACtical Resources: Dealing with the Covid-19 Pandemic

 The AT3 Center’s blog, “AT News and Tips”, has topics of interest and relevance for emergency management and resources.
-Subscribe to our AT News and Tips blog for emergency management resources and more in-depth information about assistive technology devices, services, and innovations from the state and territory AT programs.
+Subscribe to our AT News and Tips blog for emergency management resources and more in-depth information about assistive technology devices, services, and innovations from the AT Act programs.
 Follow and Explore the AT3 Blog for interesting AT information.

 AT3 COVID-19 Webinars